embl-cba/microglia-morphometry/README.md

 ### Parameters

 There are few parameters that can be set to adapt the algorithm to different cell types.
-Below are the values that were used for this publication.
+Below are the values that were used for the data in the above publication.

-- `minimal_microglia_size` = 200 micrometer^2
+- `Minimal cell size [um^2]` = 200 micrometer^2
-- `skel_maxLength` = 450 micrometer
+- `Maximal cell skeleton length [um]` = 450 micrometer

-Note: Those parameters are currently hardcoded, but we could expose them in the plugin's user interface.
+Note:
+- As the parameters are in micrometer units it is critical that the input images have the correct calibration (pixel size)!

 ### Automated semantic segmentation